v7labs/darwin-py/README.md

 To perform remote operations on Darwin you first need to authenticate.
 This requires a [team-specific API-key](https://darwin.v7labs.com/?settings=api-keys).
-If you do not already have a Darwin account, you can [register for free](https://darwin.v7labs.com).
+If you do not already have a Darwin account, you can [contact us](https://darwin.v7labs.com/whatever-link) and we can set one up for you.

 To start the authentication process, use: